Insect Stings and Bites

 Scenario:

 May and June are wood tick season in Utah.
-The tick gets onto your socks when you brush against vegetation.
+The tick gets onto you when you brush against vegetation.
 From there, it will crawl upwards, looking for a protected site to attach.
 The places the tick likes are groin, armpit, and back of the scalp just above the neck.

 Description: